ckrbl/grpc-proto-pyproject/README.md

 # Python Pyproject with grpc and protobuf

-This project is currently a WIP and resolving many issues with it
+This is an exemplar package to show how to create a pyproject that uses protobufs